 Are you new to the district?

-If you moved to the Bellevue School District service area after October 31, 2018, your child may test for advanced learning services in July 2019.
+If you moved to the Bellevue School District service area after October 31, 2019, your child may test for advanced learning services in July 2020.
 Students in grade 1 will test on both days in the mornings (approx. 8:00 – 11:30 am) and students in grades 2 – 11 will test all day (approx. 8:00 am – 2:00 pm).
-Identified students will receive services beginning fall 2019.
+Identified students will receive services beginning fall 2020.
 This testing session is for students that will have just completed grades 1 – 11.
-The deadline to apply is Friday, July 12, 2019 at 4:30 pm.
+Applications will be available online beginning May 4, 2020.
+The deadline to apply is Wednesday, July 15, 2020 at 4:30 pm.